MrSquirrelDeDuck/mrsquirreldeduck.github.io/README.md

 ## Welcome

-I have no idea what I'm doing
+I kinda have an idea for what I'm doing.